titan-foundation/titan/README.md

-# spartan
+# Titan

-Spartan is a EVM compatible zk Layer-1 built for hosting web3 native dApps
+Titan is a EVM equivalent Layer-1 network built for hosting web3 native zk-dApps